Tomella/elvis-placenames/documentation/runbook.md

 ### Tools

 There are a number of scripts and configuration files availble to simplify environment construction and management
-* [Install dependencies](../deployment/load_app_dependencies) adds all the software packages and install services to autostart to support the application
+* [Install dependencies](../deployment/load_app_dependencies) adds all the software packages to support the application
-* [Update code](../deployment/deploy_bathy) to pull from the repository and update the static code base.
-It also restarts the services.
+* [Update code](../deployment/deploy_placenames) to pull from the repository and update the static code base. nb.
+This application piggy backs on fsdf-elevation services and those services that it requires access to are expected to be proxied onto the placenames domain.

 ## Required resources

+This application piggy backs on fsdf-elevation services and those services that it requires access to are expected to be proxied onto the placenames domain.

 ### Required resources - compute